MrBabylonian/bloodwork-frontend-flutter/lib/components/buttons/README.md

 # Button Component System

-This directory contains a complete button system that mirrors the React project structure with clean naming conventions and best practices.
+This directory contains a complete button system with clean naming conventions and best practices.

 ## 🏗️ **Architecture Overview**

-The button system follows a **variant-based approach** similar to the React implementation:
+The button system follows a **variant-based approach** similar to the

 ### **Core Components:**